Possible Penalties for Stoned Driving

-Stoned driving in Woodbury falls under the umbrella of drugged driving or driving while impaired – sometimes referred to as DWI.
-Minnesota prohibits individuals from operating a motor vehicle while they are under the influence of drugs and other harmful or hazardous substances.
+Stoned driving in Woodbury falls under the umbrella of drugged driving or driving while impaired – sometimes referred to as DWI offense, Minnesota prohibits individuals from operating a motor vehicle while they are under the influence of drugs and other harmful or hazardous substances.
 The reason for these laws is extremely simple: to prevent motor vehicle accidents and other harmful consequences from occurring.

 If you are convicted of a DWI offense, you will likely be facing some serious penalties, including possible jail time.
 Consequently, you want the best possible legal representation in your corner when the time comes to go to a hearing or trial.

 The Woodbury criminal defense lawyers at JS Defense, PA. understand the seriousness of a DWI charge and the potential penalties upon conviction.
 Let our legal team provide you with insightful, result-oriented legal representation to help you achieve the best possible result in your case.
-Give us a call today at (651) 968-9652 or contact us online to find out how we could assist.

 What is “Stoned” or Drugged Driving?